serenahathi/Bookmark-manager/notes.md

 ```
 The result object contains the links, each of which is a hash of the link ID and link URL.
 We map each hash to the url key of the hash.
 This gives us an array of the link URLs.

-### Exercise 7
+## Exercise 7 - TablePlus

 When using TablePlus click on 'Navigate' then 'Switch database' and select the database required.
 Any tables should then appear under 'Items'.

 Click on the command line button (top left) to open a new SQL query.
-Use SELECT, FROM etc to interact with the database.
+Use `SELECT`, `FROM` etc to interact with the database.

 When executing two commands use a semi-colon at the end of the first command